Corxrew/SOLS.py/readme.md

-# All solutions of the courses I have undertaken in Python
+# Solutions to all of the courses I have undertaken in Python